GitLiveApp/GitLive/_sections/teammember-vscode.md

 ### Steps for authenticating

-* If the admin of your repository has not granted GitLive access to the repository, request your administrator to follow the steps as shown in the [as an admin](docs/admin){:class="internal-link"} section.
+* If the admin of your repository has not granted GitLive access to the repository, ask your administrator to follow the steps as shown in the [as an admin](docs/admin){:class="internal-link"} section.

 ### Step 1

 * Install the plugin as explained in the [installation section](/){:class="internal-link"}.
-* Open up a clone of your the repository that you want to use GitLive with.
+* Open up a clone of the repository that you want to use GitLive with.

 ### Step 2